DamirSul/MyFirstParser/README.md

-This is my first parser of site.
+This is my first parser of site on Selenium.
+Result in Excel:

-RESULT:
 ![alt text](image/Screenshot_1.png)